 — Me, pitching the ImpactTracker idea on Hack4good 0.3 in Dublin

 Unfortunately, there was not enough time to complete the whole idea in just 7 hours.
 We were stuck somewhere between, sending emails and receiving survey results.
 But the idea was there and many people liked it.

-Since Natalia was most proficient with Symfony2, we’ve decided to use this framework as our base.
-Natalia set up the basic app skeleton.
+Since N. was most proficient with Symfony2, we’ve decided to use this framework as our base.
+N. set up the basic app skeleton.
 She did amazing job, multitasking between building the application, troubleshooting my issues with PHP and helping other people!
 For me it was the first time programming with Symfony.
 I’ve already known the basics, so it wasn’t that hard to get started.
-I’ve created some Twig layouts and templates, while Natalia was working on the backend models and controllers.
+I’ve created some Twig layouts and templates, while N. was working on the backend models and controllers.